-According to the EPA a wetland can retain 1 million gallons of water for ever acre.
+According to the EPA an acre of wetland can retain 1-1.5 million gallons of water.
 With this kind of retention the wetland can retain all the runoff of both the intemodal yard as well as the surrounding warehouse spaces.